 Leadership fundamentals is a rich subject.
 Countless leadership concepts and techniques are available at our fingertips.

 We all tend to have fundamental ideas about leadership we learned from what we read and from others who are leaders in our lives.
-We often unwittingly generalize leadership fundamentals from our experiences and behavior we learned from other leaders.
+We often unwittingly generalize leadership fundamentals from our experiences and the behavior we learn from other leaders.

 But who has time for that, and how does one do that anyway?
 Unfortunately, doing so isn’t naturally intuitive.
 So we may have to think a little deeper and be a little more persistent in the process.

 You the Person

 The first leadership fundamentals are about you, the person.
 I argue all other leadership fundamentals hinge on how well leaders master this category.

 There are three of you to be concerned with: